Seminars

 fingerprint.)
 When the sensory data are somewhat ambiguous, however,

-viewer judgment may unconsciously or consciencely incorporate nonsensory
+viewer judgment may unconsciously or consciously incorporate nonsensory

 cognitive factors (expectations, goals, payoffs, heuristics), which can